 One thing that I noticed in a lot of my Eastern European lines is that almost everyone seems to have the same (regular, common) name.
 Sometimes, this can be due to people wanting to baptize their children with “good” Christian names, sometimes after Catholic saints.

-In Mexico, it was customary among some communities to give a child the name of the saint dedicated to that day, and since every day has its own saint, there is an ample – yet limited- supply of baby names.
+In Mexico, it was, and in some places still is, customary in some communities to give a child the name of the saint dedicated to that day, and since every day has its own saint, there is an ample – yet limited- supply of baby names.
 Many of these names, though not all of them, of course, are viewed as old-fashioned these days, and so the modern genealogist might view them as unusual.

 For those of us who had ancestors in the United States during colonial times, we might notice that our ancestor’s names were also influenced by the dominant religious beliefs of the time.
 In this case, specifically, it was the Puritans who did the influencing.